Inschrijven op de nieuwsbrief

 De grondstof van het gedicht (The raw material of poems)

-With: Alara Adilow, Asha Karami, Caro Derkx, Dean Bowen, Irina Baldini, Johan van Dijke, Marieke Lucas Rijneveld, Martin Rombouts, Marwin Vos, Maxime Garcia Diaz, Mustafa Stitou, Willie Darktrousers
+With: Alara Adilow, Asha Karami, Caro Derkx, Dean Bowen, Irina Baldini, Johan van Dijke, Maarten van der Graaff, Marieke Lucas Rijneveld, Martin Rombouts, Marwin Vos, Maxime Garcia Diaz, Mustafa Stitou, Willie Darktrousers

-De grondstof van het gedicht (The raw material of poems) is a Dutch-language event with familiar and new voices, unexpected performances, dance, music and images.
+De grondstof van het gedicht (The raw material of poems) was a Dutch-language event with familiar and new voices, unexpected performances, dance, music and images.

 Anyone who opens a children's book about a farm does not see hyper-modern, destructive industry, but lovely scenes.
 This obfuscation of reality, according to British zoologist, author and activist George Monbiot, is due to persistent images about our dealings with animals and land, borrowed from poetry.
 "One of the greatest threats to life on Earth is poetry," he wrote provocatively.